Ronny199/alx-system_engineering-devops/0x00-shell_basics/README.md

-listing contents of current directory
+displaying current directory contents in a long format